Last Updated: 10th April 2025

 Payment Method: You must provide us with accurate and complete billing information, which may include your full legal name or company name, billing address (including city, state/province, postal code, and country), a valid email address, and a valid payment method (e.g. credit card details or bank payment details for direct debit).
 By providing a payment method, you represent that you are authorized to use that payment method and you authorize Hatchly (or our third-party payment processor) to charge your payment method for the subscription fees on a recurring basis.

 Recurring Charges: You agree that we may automatically charge the subscription fee to your provided payment method in advance of each billing period.
-For example, if you have a monthly plan, we will charge your card (or debit your account) on the first day of each month (or on the specific monthly anniversary of your subscription start date) for that month’s subscription.
+For example, If you have a quarterly plan, we will charge the quarterly subscription fee at the start of each quarterly billing period for that quaterly subscription.
 If you have an annual plan, we will charge the annual fee at the start of each year-long period, and so on.
 (If a billing date does not exist in a given month — e.g., 31st — the charge may occur on the last day of that month.)
 These recurring charges will continue until you properly cancel the subscription in accordance with Section 1.3.

 No Set-Off or Withholding: All payments to Hatchly must be made in full, without any set-off, counterclaim, deduction, or withholding, except for any deduction or withholding of tax that is required by law.
 This means you cannot withhold payment or reduce the amount of a due fee because you are awaiting a credit, have a dispute, or claim any wrongdoing by Hatchly, etc. If you believe you are owed any adjustment or have any dispute, you must still pay the full invoiced amount and then pursue the matter separately with us.